Energy bill smoothing

 Who is eligible for bill smoothing?

-Bill smoothing is usually available for all customers however, energy retailers will typically suggest bill smoothing to those who struggle to pay bills on time.
+Bill smoothing is usually available for all customers.
+However, energy retailers will typically suggest bill smoothing to those who struggle to pay bills on time.
 Customers might be able to access bill smoothing from the start of their contract, or could be placed on a bill smoothing program at a later time.

-Here are some of the cheapest published deals from the retailers on our database that include a link to the retailer’s website for further details.
+Here are some sponsored deals from the retailers on our database that include a link to the retailer’s website for further details.
 These are products from referral partners†.
-These costs are based on the Ausgrid network in Sydney but prices may vary depending on your circumstances.
-This comparison assumes general energy usage of 3911kWh/year for a residential customer on a single rate tariff.
-Please use our comparison tool for a specific comparison in your area.
+These costs are based on the Ausgrid energy network in Sydney but prices may vary depending on your circumstances.
+This comparison assumes general energy usage of 3900kWh/year for a residential customer on a single rate tariff.
+Please use our comparison tool for a specific comparison in your area and to see other products in our database that may be available.
 Our database may not cover all deals in your area.
 As always, check all details of any plan directly with the retailer before making a purchase decision.

-Here are some of the cheapest published deals from the retailers on our database that include a link to the retailer’s website for further details.
-These are products from referral partners†.
+Here are some sponsored deals from the retailers on our database that include a link to the retailer’s website for further details.
+These are products from our referral partners†.
 These costs are based on the Energex network in Brisbane but prices may vary depending on your circumstances.
-This comparison assumes general energy usage of 4613kWh/year for a residential customer on a single rate tariff.
-Please use our comparison tool for a specific comparison in your area.
+This comparison assumes general energy usage of 4600kWh/year for a residential customer on a single rate tariff.
+Please use our comparison tool for a specific comparison in your area and to see other products in our database that may be available.
 Our database may not cover all deals in your area.
 As always, check all details of any plan directly with the retailer before making a purchase decision.

-Here are some of the cheapest published deals from the retailers on our database that include a link to the retailer’s website for further details.
-These are products from referral partners†.
+Here are some sponsored deals from the retailers on our database that include a link to the retailer’s website for further details.
+These are products from our referral partners†.
 These costs are based on the SA Power network in Adelaide but prices may vary depending on your circumstances.
 This comparison assumes general energy usage of 4011kWh/year for a residential customer on a single rate tariff.
-Please use our comparison tool for a specific comparison in your area.
+Please use our comparison tool for a specific comparison in your area and to see other products in our database that may be available.
 Our database may not cover all deals in your area.
 As always, check all details of any plan directly with the retailer before making a purchase decision.

 AGL bill smoothing

-AGL allows bill smoothing on all of its energy products, giving customers the choice of weekly, fortnightly or monthly payment frequency.
+AGL Energy allows bill smoothing on all of its energy products, giving customers the choice of weekly, fortnightly or monthly payment frequency.
 To be eligible for bill smoothing with AGL, customers cannot have more than $500 (GST incl.) of overdue debt with AGL on any AGL accounts and not currently be on any of AGL’s hardship programs.

 AGL’s hardship program

-For AGL customers who struggle to pay their bills, the retailer has a hardship program called ‘Staying Connected’.
-With this program, AGL says customers receive extra, personalised assistance that goes beyond traditional payment plans, helping customers resolve their problems and get back on track with their bills.
+For AGL customers who struggle to pay their bills, the retailer has a hardship program called ‘Staying Connected’ (or in Victoria, ‘Payment Support’).
+With this program, AGL says customers receive extra, personalised assistance that goes beyond traditional payment plans, helping them to resolve their problems and get back on track with their bills.
 This could involve asking customers to pay what they can afford and working with them to ensure they use power more efficiently.
+‘Staying Connected’ is paramount to those customers struggling to make payments, as failure to do so could result in energy being disconnected as a final resort.

-• AGL customers having trouble paying their bills should contact the retailer on 131 245
+AGL customers having trouble paying their bills should contact the retailer on 131 245.

 EnergyAustralia bill smoothing